• Recent Ransomware Trends: The Evolving Threat in 2024

 Phish Tale of the Week

-Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
-For example, in this text message, the actors are appearing as LinkedIn, the social media platform, and informing you that action needs to be taken regarding your account.
-The message politely explains that someone else may have accessed our LinkedIn account, and that they’re notifying us so that we can take action.
+Often times phishing/smishing campaigns, created by malicious actors, target users by utilizing social engineering.
+For example, in this text message, the actors are appearing as Coinbase and informing you that action needs to be taken regarding your account.
+The message first prompts you with a notification that your account has been accessed and gives you the choice if you want to lockdown your account assets, after which it sends you a link that you can click on in order to “secure your account.”
 It seems both urgent and genuine, so why shouldn’t we visit the link they sent us?
 Luckily, there’s plenty of reasons that point to this being a scam.

-2. The second warning signs in this email is the messaging.
-This message tries to create a sense of urgency by using different phrases like “require you to verify” and “To prevent us from blocking.”
-Phishing scams commonly attempt to create a sense of urgency in their emails in order to get you to click their link without thinking about it first.
-Always be sure to thoroughly inspect the messaging of all emails in your inbox before clicking on a link in your email.
+2. The second warning signs in this text is the messaging.
+This message tries to create a sense of urgency and get you to take action by using language such as “Secure your account” and “Lockdown.”
+Phishing scams commonly attempt to create a sense of urgency in their messages in order to get you to click their link without thinking about it first.
+Always be sure to thoroughly inspect the style and tone of all texts before following a link sent through SMS.

 General Recommendations: